+Step Instructions

-Step Instructions 1 In the Policy pane, select the rule to which you want to add an exception.
+1 In the Policy pane, select the rule to which you want to add an exception.

 2 Click Add Exception.

-3 Select the Above , Below , or Bottom option according to where you want to place the exception.
+Step Instructions 3 Select the Above , Below , or Bottom option according to where you want to place the exception.
 4 Enter values for the columns.
 Including these: Protected Scope - Change it to reflect the relevant objects.
 Protection - Click the plus sign in the cell to open the Protections viewer.
 Select the protection(s).
 Click OK.

-Step Instructions 5 Install Policy.
+5 Install the Threat Prevention Policy.